ks-jyothsna/python-projects/08-Caeser-Cipher/README.md

 - The user can act as receiver to type the same encoded message with the same shift value to verify the message
 - The user can choose to continue or exit.

+## Additional files/modules to be considered
+- art.py

 ## 🛠️ Tools used
 [Ascii art](https://ascii.co.uk/text) is used to generate the caeser cipher logo.
 I have used the default font to generate the ascii art.